 The quality management shall enable the party to principally fulfil the requirements of the articles 3, 5 and 7 of the Kyoto Protocol.
 Specifically, it shall ensure and improve the quality of GHG inventory that means a continuous improvement of transparency, consistency, comparability, completeness and confidence.
 In detail, it serves

 - for providing checks to ensure data integrity, correctness and completeness; - to identify errors and omissions; - to reduce the uncertainties of the emission estimates; - to document and archive inventory material.

-1.2.3.1 Quality assurance/quality control (QA/QC) procedures applied
+1.2.3.1 QA/QC plan